ysdesha/winteros_week2_sensors/README.md

 ## Image transport

 We can see that both `/camera/camera_info` and `/camera/image` topics are forwarded.
 Although this is still not the ideal way to forward the camera image from Gazebo.
 ROS has a very handy feature with it's image transport protocol plugins, it's able to automatically compress the video stream in the background without any additional work on our side.
 But this feature doesn't work together with `parameter_bridge`.
-Without compression the 640x480 camera stream consumes almost 20 MB/s network bandwith which is unacceptable for a wireless mobile robot.
+Without compression the 640x480 camera stream consumes almost 20 MB/s network bandwidth which is unacceptable for a wireless mobile robot.

 Therefore there is a dedicated `image_bridge` node in the `ros_gz_image` package.
 Let's modify our launch file to the following: